 NetBIOS over TCP/IP facilitates a number of intrusion methods.
 To reduce this risk, NetBIOS over TCP/IP should be disabled for all network interfaces.
-As NetBIOS over TCP/IP is only used to support legacy Microsoft Windows operating systems, such as those prior to Microsoft Windows 2000, there shouldn't be a business requirement for its use except in very rare circumstances.
-NetBIOS over TCP/IP can be disabled by setting the NetBIOS settings under the IPv4 WINS settings on each network interface to Disable NetBIOS over TCP/IP.
-NetBIOS over TCP/IP is not supported by IPv6.
+As NetBIOS over TCP/IP is only used to support legacy Microsoft Windows

 Network authentication